atari-1337/discord.lua/README.md

     * Gets the Gateway URL and returns it.
 The URL is used to connect to Discord to listen to events, which requires a websocket and is not achievable in Roblox.
       * Returns a dictionary containing extra data if the bot arugment is true.
     * Return Type: string or dictionary
+  * `:GetUser(snowflake id="@me")`
+    * Returns a DiscordUserObject of the id.
+If the argument is left blank, it returns the user object of itself.

 **Properties:**